kdbanman/hashStep/README.md

 <!-- -->

-- set up logging socket.io server with express sessions
+- augment server scaffold with sessions

 <!-- -->